mratmeyer/cs4675-project/README.md

 # 🐝 Ask Buzz – GT Calendar Assistant

-A full-stack web application that aggregates Georgia Tech calendar events, provides intelligent search and summaries using LLMs, and offers a modern, responsive frontend.
+A full-stack web application that aggregates Georgia Tech calendar events, provides intelligent search and summaries using OpenAI API, and offers a modern, responsive frontend.

 ---